-The District is seeking input from agencies, affected tribes and members of the public concerning three proposed alternatives for the Plan.
-You may comment on alternatives, probable significant adverse impacts, mitigation measures, and required permits or other approvals.
+The District sought input from agencies, affected tribes and members of the public concerning three proposed alternatives for the Plan.
+Comments were solicited on alternatives, probable significant adverse impacts, mitigation measures, and required permits or other approvals.
 Each of the alternatives includes continued maintenance of existing flood facilities.
 Alternatives 2 and 3 would also include some drainage improvements to agricultural lands and flood-proofing of agricultural structures.
 Additional details on each of the alternatives are provided below.

 Alternative 1: No Action Alternative

 Alternative 1 proposes no action.
 This alternative is required under SEPA.
 While the term is no action, it assumes implementation of the currently adopted 2018-2023 six-year capital improvement program (CIP).
 This includes 2.1 miles of new facilities designed to contain a flow of 18,800 cubic feet per second, plus three feet of freeboard, a 500-year level of protection, as well as maintenance of existing levees and revetments.